This post may contain affiliate links. Please read my disclosure policy.

 Ingredients

-3/4 cup pecan halves or pieces
+- ¾ cup pecan halves or pieces

-2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract

-2 1/4 cups gluten-free flour blend**
+- 2 ¼ cups gluten-free flour

-1/4 teaspoon salt
+- ¼ teaspoon salt

-1 1/4 cup confectioner’s sugar (for rolling)
+- 1 ¼ cup powdered sugar (for rolling)

 Instructions

-While the mixer is running on low speed slowly add the gluten-free flour and salt and mix until well combined.
+- While the mixer is running on low speed, slowly add the gluten-free flour and salt and mix until well combined.
 Then add in the finely chopped pecans.
-Again mix until completely combined.
+Again, mix until completely combined.

-Roll dough into 1 inch balls and place them on a baking sheet.
-These will not spread too much so you can put several on a baking sheet.
+- Roll dough into 1-inch balls and place them on a baking sheet.
+These will not spread too much, so you can put several on a baking sheet.
 Just leave a couple of inches for the air to circulate well while they’re baking.

 Notes

-**My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
+My favorite gluten-free & dairy-free flour blends to use are Pamela’s Artisan Blend and Better Batter.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If not add 1/2 teaspoon xanthan gum per cup of flour.
+If you use another gluten-free flour blend, be sure it contains xanthan gum.
+If not, add 1/2 teaspoon of xanthan gum per cup of flour.

-Can be frozen for up to 2-3 months.
+These can be frozen for 2-3 months.

 Keywords: gluten-free snowball cookies, pecan snowball cookies, gluten-free Christmas cookies, dairy-free cookies